JeSappelleRoot/PyTube/README.md

   - `single` mode allow to download a single music, from an URL or a video ID
   - `playlist` mode allow to download all music from a Youtube playlist
   - `file` mode allow to download URL or ID from a text file
+  - `album` to automatically detect tracklist and split audio files
 - `--url` specify the Youtube video URL
 - `--id` specify the Youtube video ID
 - `--file` specify the file where are stored URL or ID to download